fadein/vim-FIGlet/README.md

+## This is the 'historical' branch

+It remains at v3.0, and exists to tie the legacy https://github.com/fadein/FIGlet.vim repository into this, the new and official repo of the Vim FIGlet plugin.

+### Upgrade procedure

+The code at https://github.com/fadein/FIGlet.vim is no longer maintained.

+You are encouraged to upgrade by cloning this repository and using the master branch.

+---

 Use the g@ operator or the :FIGlet command to filter your text through figlet, in-place!
 :FIGlet has a completion function that will complete on installed font names, too.